-Maximum C/E Credits Permitted Per Day
+Maximum C/E credits permitted per day

-The maximum C/E credits that can be earned in a day is seven.
+The maximum C/E credits that can be earned in one day is seven.

 Number of C/E Credits per Course

 To qualify for a C/E credit, the course, seminar or program must be a minimum of 60 minutes, exclusive of any breaks.
 Providers of C/E credits over the internet must be able to demonstrate that their programs require a minimum of 60 minutes of training before promoting their programs as qualifying for C/E credits in British Columbia.